 An introduction to the principles and methods of organizing, conducting and interpreting behavioral, and social research.
-Examination of survey, experimental, single case design, evaluation, and observational techniques as well as issues of measurement are addressed.
-Recommendation: PSY 230/SWK 230.
+Examination of survey, experimental, single case design,

 SWK 355 Practice I: Generalist Practice (3)

 An introduction to the generalist model of social work and its application.
 The course presents the generalist Intervention Model and the planned change process as a framework for addressing client issues and problems.
 Emphasis will be on micro skills as a foundation for mezzo and macro skill development.
 Prerequisites: Social Work Major, SWK 121, 278, and the professional sequence courses.